Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

-\subsection{Parametric optimization}
+\subsection{Parametric Optimization}

-This approach optimizes parameters for differentiable image transformations to modulate the emotion response an image evokes.
-The advantage of this approach is its ability to adapt images of various resolutions, while the inferred parameters can also be seamlessly applied to multiple sequential frames, such as in a video \cite{mejjati2020look}.
-By applying these global transformations, it is intentionally designed to change only the image's low-level properties, ensuring that the depicted content remains unchanged.
-To ground the method theoretically, the model adapts image properties that strongly affect emotional responses (see Sec. \ref{sec:image-properties}).
-Specifically, we apply global image transformations that adjust the following properties: \emph{brightness} (via exposure adjustments), \emph{saturation} (using tone curve adjustments \cite{mejjati2020look}), \emph{color} (through color curve adjustments \cite{hu2018exposure}), \emph{contrast}, \emph{frequency of color channel changes} (through sharpening and blurring), \emph{blurriness}, and \emph{symmetry} (through translation and scaling).
+This approach optimizes parameters of differentiable image transformations to modulate the emotional response an image elicits.
+A key advantage is that the inferred parameters can be applied to images of arbitrary resolution and transferred to sequential frames of a video, as demonstrated in prior work \cite{mejjati2020look}.
+By relying on global transformations, the method intentionally targets only low-level image properties, ensuring that the depicted content remains unchanged.